jellerodenburg/super-py/README.md

 | `-n` | name of the product              | text           |
 | `-p` | price in euros payed by customer | decimal number |

 When you use `sell`, the program will try to find available products with the specified name "banana" from the list of bought products.
-If found, the product that has the earliest expiration date will be selected and logged as sold.
+If found, the product that has the earliest expiration date will be selected and presented to the user.
 - Only products that not have been sold and have an expiration date of today or later will be considered available.
 - If an available product has been found:
     - sale transaction details will be logged to the `sold.csv` file